srechner/marathon/README.md

 Current ToDo's:

-	Documentation
+	Working on Documentation
-	Extending functionality to extend broader range of chains
+	Extending functionality to extend broader range of chains (v0.2)

 ## Requirements: